Dispersal-Niche Continuum Index (DNCI) Functions

 — FunctionDNCI_multigroup(comm::Matrix, groups::Vector, Nperm::Int=1000; Nperm_count::Bool=true) -> DataFrame

-Calculates the dispersal-niche continuum index (DNCI) for multiple groups, a metric proposed by Vilmi(2021).
+Calculates the dispersal-niche continuum index (DNCI) for a metacommunity, a metric proposed by Vilmi(2021).
 The DNCI quantifies the balance between dispersal and niche processes within a metacommunity, providing insight into community structure and the relative influence of these two key ecological drivers.
-Please remove singletons (taxa/species that occuring at one site within a time step) before using this function.

 Arguments